 Very beautiful, tranquil place to stay in Mae Hong Son.
 Nice clean rooms and good service.
 Nature walks are just behind the resort.

-Two Week Thailand Itinerary 4 – Off the Beaten Track in Isaan
+2 Week Itinerary Thailand – Off the Beaten Track in Isaan

 Thailand’s vast north-easterly region is called “Isaan”, and is known as the “Rice Bowl of Thailand”.
 It occupies around a third of the country’s land mass and is primarily agricultural and rural, but not really visited by foreigners and is generally not on tourists’ radar.
 However, what this means is that you’ll find a more authentic and genuine “Thai” experience, with friendly people, interesting cuisine, a different dialect and very low prices on most things.
 On almost all main roads around Isaan, much like the rest of Thailand, you’ll find little family-run “resorts”, which aren’t really what you’d call a resort in the West but are usually just a collection of huts with air-con and TV that you can rent for around 400 baht ($13) per night.
 In general, though, Isaan is much quieter than the usual tourist hotspots with much more subdued nightlife, very few tourists and oppressing weather during the hot season, but is a relaxing destination would be great for a cycling holiday.